inicucausecrushedbykiriko/TransSign/readme.txt

 This dataset is open for public use.
 Researchers and developers are welcome to use it for training, experimentation, or to further refine the model.

 Dataset Overview
 The dataset consists of CSV files generated from processed videos.
+They are saved in data\features\asl_features and data\features\csl_features, each containing data from a video of a sign language digit. asl_features contains features from ASL, American Sign Language and csl_features contains data from CSL chinese sign language.
+For example, 1.0.csv means it is digit 1, and the 0 after it is used to distinguish the different files of digit 1 data processed from different videos.
+And there is also a merged dataset version in data file.

 Each file contains the following:
 Time Sequence: The frame order within the video.
 Language Identifier:
 1: ASL (American Sign Language)